TIP:

 Noise Reduction

-When exporting a clip or combined recording from the Editor, this option equalizes the audio levels of the participants to bring them within the same volume range.
+When exporting an edit or recording from the editor, this option equalizes the audio levels of the participants to bring them within the same volume range.

 P